 Remove from the oven and let the pie rest for 15 minutes, this will make it easier to slice.

-Serve this Amazing Apple Pie with Luxury Homemade Vanilla Bean Custard, cream, vanilla ice cream (or all of them!!!!) and a big smile.
+I like to serve this Amazing Apple Pie with Luxury Homemade Vanilla Bean Custard, cream, vanilla ice cream (or all of them!!!!) and a big smile.
 Wait for a minute and you will, in the moment of the first mouthful become the most popular, loved person in the room.

 If you have enjoyed this recipe for Amazing Apple Pie you may also like these: